-Qualifications PhD.
-Microbiology, Aberdeen University Scotland.
-Fellow of the Australia Institute of Company aspects of marketing, selling and business management.
-This included global roles at international Headquarters of AstraZeneca and Novartis.
-Former Country President for Novartis Australia/NZ, Managing Director for Alphapharm (Mylan) Australia/NZ and Chairman of the Generics Industry Association and Medicines Australia.
+rsity Scotland.
+Fellow of the Australia Institute of Company

+in the pharmaceutical and biotech industries primarily nd business management.
+This included global roles at Zeneca and Novartis.
+Former Country President for Novartis Alphapharm (Mylan) Australia/NZ and Chairman of the ledicines Australia.